-Overview of Steps, Roles and Timeline of the Five-year Administrator Review Process Step Responsible Party Timeline 1.
-Written Notice of Administrator Review A. Meet with Vice Provost for Faculty Affairs to discuss process.
+Overview of Steps, Roles and Timeline of the Five-year Administrator Review Process Step Responsible Party Timeline Written Notice of Administrator Review A. Meet with Vice Provost for Faculty Affairs to discuss process.
 1.Administrator's Supervisor A. Vice Provost for Faculty Affairs Beginning of 6 th year of service 2.
-Administrator Self-study (see template).
-2.Administrator 30 days after written notice 3.
-Charge Review Committee & Provide Selfstudy.
-3. Administrator's Supervisor Beginning of semester of review 4.
-Review Committee meets with Administrator to gather additional information.
-4. Chair and Review Committee Within three weeks of receiving charge A. 5-Year Administrator Review Survey is distributed to faculty, staff, students, collaborators, and other stakeholders.
-3. This assessment is accompanied by a communication indicating the committee is also available to meet with individuals or small groups upon request.
+Administrator Self-study (see Page 6).
+2.Administrator 30 days after written notice Charge Review Committee &amp; Provide Self- study.
+3. Administrator's Supervisor Beginning of semester of review Review Committee meets with Administrator to gather additional information.
+4. Chair and Review Committee Within three weeks of receiving charge 5.
+A. 5-Year Administrator Review Survey is distributed to faculty, staff, students, collaborators, and other stakeholders.
+B. This assessment is accompanied by a communication indicating the committee is also available to meet with individuals or small groups upon request.
 5. A. Administrator Review Assessment: B. Chair and Review Committee Within 60 days of receiving the charge 6.
-Review Committee completes a report (see template) that includes Administrative Assessment and summary of meetings.
+Review Committee completes a report (see page 10) that includes Administrative Assessment and summary of meetings.
 6. Chair Submits to Administrator's Supervisor Within 120 days of charge 7.
 Supervisor meets with review committee and may gather additional information.
-7. Administrator's Supervisor Within 30 days of receiving review committee report 8.
-A. Final report (see template) Is given to the Administrator.
-B. Administrator meets with Leadership Coaches to review & identify lessons learned.
+7. Administrator's Supervisor Within 30 days of receiving Review Committee report 8.
+A. Final report is given to the Administrator.
+B. Administrator meets with Leadership Coaches to review &amp; identify lessons learned.
 C. Administrator meets with Supervisor.
-8. Responsible party for each section A. Administrator's Supervisor B. Administrator C. Administrator's Supervisor Within 30 days of receiving the review committee report 9.
-Supervisor and Chair of the Review Committee will submit a brief memo with a description of the process and key findings from the report to stakeholders.
-9. Administrator's Supervisor, Chair of the Review Committee, Administrator Before the end of the semester of review 10 Administrator publicly discusses the results of the review with personnel in the unit, and appropriate stakeholders.
+8. Responsible party for each section A. Administrator's Supervisor B. Administrator C. Administrator's Supervisor Within 30 days of receiving the Review Committee's report Supervisor and Chair of the Review Committee will submit a brief memo with a description of the process and key findings from the report to stakeholders.
+9. Administrator's Supervisor, Chair of the Review Committee, Administrator Before the end of the semester of review 10.
+Administrator publicly discusses the results of the review with personnel in the unit, and appropriate stakeholders.
 10. Administrator Before the end of the semester of review